Tomato vs Carrot Which is Better on Keto

 Carbohydrates can be further divided into different categories like sugars, fiber, and starch.

 Let's define the important terms:

-- Fiber.
+Fiber.
 This is a specific form of carb that is actually good for the body.
 On the keto diet, we want to stay away from most carbohydrates.
 But we don't need to limit fiber the same as other carbs on keto.
-It has no influence over insulin, will not spike your blood sugars, and will not take you out of ketosis.
+It has no influence over Fat Storing Hormone, will not spike your blood sugars, and will not take you out of ketosis.
 So you don't want to include fiber in your daily keto diet carb calculations.